-In the event of an Intermediate CA key compromise, the CA shall notify the PMA and the Root CA. The Root CA shall revoke that CA's intermediate certificate, and the revocation information shall be published immediately via the distributed CRL model described in section Error!
-Reference source not found.
+In the event of an Intermediate CA key compromise, the CA shall notify the PMA and the root CA. The root CA shall revoke that CA's certificate, and the revocation information shall be published immediately in the most expedient, authenticated, and trusted manner and within eighteen (18) hours after the notification.
 The Compromised CA shall also investigate and report to the PMA and Superior CA what caused the compromise or loss, and what measures have been taken to preclude recurrence.
 If the cause of the compromise can be adequately addressed and it is determined that the CA can be securely re-established, then the CA shall be re- established.
 Upon re-establishment of the CA, new Subscriber certificates shall be requested and issued.